 The information we hold includes information you have provided to us.

 We also receive information from other public bodies and organisations providing services to you or your children.
-The categories of data we may receive from other public bodies and organisations are described further below.

 How the law protects you and the legal basis for processing your information